10. Introducing Data Frames

 ## dtype: object

-Recall that arrays are equipped with the dtype
+Recall that numpy arrays are equipped with the dtype

 slot.